Observation of Braid-Protected Unpaired Exceptional Points

-This is at the heart of Fermion doubling; for Abelian invariants these four parts would commute, resulting in \(B_x B_x^{-1} B_y B_y^{-1}=1\), so topological Abelian monopoles cannot exist.
-In comparison, Eq.~\eqref{eq:non-abelian-invariant} illustrates the loophole we utilise here: for non-Abelian braid invariants this argument fails.
-Specifically, for the non-Hermitian three-band model~\eqref{eq:monopole-system}, we identify the boundary invariants \(B_x = \sigma_1, B_y = \sigma_2\) (see Fig.~\ref{fig:2-monopole}~(d)).
-These do not commute, thus enabling a topologically non-trivial monopole protected by braid invariant \(B_M =\sigma_1\sigma_2\sigma_1^{-1}\sigma_2^{-1}\).
+This is at the heart of Fermion doubling; for hypothetical Abelian invariants \(A_{x,y}\), these four parts would commute, resulting in \(A_x A_x^{-1} A_y A_y^{-1}=1\), so topological Abelian unpaired EPs cannot exist.
+In comparison, Eq.~\eqref{eq:non-abelian-invariant} illustrates the loophole we utilise here: for non-Abelian braid invariants, this argument fails.
+Specifically, for the non-Hermitian three-band model~\eqref{eq:monopole-system}, we identify the boundary invariants \(B_x = \sigma_1, B_y = \sigma_2\) [see Fig.~\ref{fig:2-monopole}(d)].
+These do not commute, thus enabling a topologically non-trivial unpaired EP3 protected by the braid invariant \(\sigma_1\sigma_2\sigma_1^{-1}\sigma_2^{-1}\).